 I drew a general advice card for Mustard.
 This was The Moon card and I sensed he felt afraid if stabled alone at night.

-There were dogs barking somewhere near outside, he seemed to be saying; he didn’t like that.
+There were dogs barking somewhere near outside, Mustard seemed to be telling me, and he didn’t like that.
+Not at all.
 And strange shadows scared him.
 I suggested his owner leave an old coat with Mustard when he is alone, so her scent can reassure him in her absence.
 She confirmed that there were dogs on a neighbouring farm.
 There were two or three Jack Russells and they barked a lot.
 It hadn’t occurred to her they might worry Mustard with night barking as she wasn’t usually there at that time, but she was moving him to the bigger stable because she was aware he didn’t like being alone at night.